POWER-KI/POWER-KI/README.md

 - GUI Graphic User Interface;
 - WUI Web User Interface (HTML5, CSS);

-as well as testing and debugging.
+as well as for testing, debugging and deploy.

 The ecosystem of applications ranges from Wiz and Tools, for the automation of application generation and hot debugging (PWK-Insider), to applications such as PWK-ES Enterprise Server for the management of applications and Cloud services.